 After you create a website for your brand, you need to get out there and let people know you’re open for business.

 The best way to do so is to set your sights on social media.
-In particular, you need to learn how to increase social media engagement to bring attention to your brand, make meaningful connections, and accelerate your business growth.
+In particular, you need to learn how to increase social media engagement to bring attention to your brand, make meaningful connections, fully utilize social networking and accelerate your business growth.

 It’s the “engagement” part of that strategy that’s going to be key to your success.
 Today we’ll look at what it is, what it’ll do for your brand and 10 ways to get more of it.